ErikNovak/ES-Search-JS/src/scripts/README.md

     output {
         # used to output the values in the terminal (DEBUGGING)
+        # once everything is working, comment out this line
         stdout { codec => "json" }
+        # used to output the values into elasticsearch
         elasticsearch {
             hosts => ["{es_host_address_1}"]
             index => "{es_index}"